What Is Hard Money?

 Bridge financing

-• Cover the gap between buying a new property and selling an existing one.
+• "Bridge the gap" between buying a new property and selling an existing one.

 • Useful when traditional financing is delayed.